okonomichiyaki/supercat/040-prelude.md

 # Prelude

-After a card has been selected, before following procedures for the card's suit, check to see if bot will spend resources and/or guild cards for Prelude actions.
-Bot will use resources and guild cards according to the following guidelines.
+After a card has been selected, before following procedures for the card's suit, check to see if bot will spend resources and/or Guild cards for Prelude actions.
+Bot will use resources and Guild cards according to the following guidelines.

 ## Restrictions

-Bot will not spend resources or guild cards matching a declared ambition, with one exception.
+Bot will not spend resources or Guild cards matching a declared ambition, with one exception.
 Specifically:

-- if Tycoon is declared do not spend Fuel or Material resources or guild cards
+- if Tycoon is declared do not spend Fuel or Material resources or Guild cards
-- if Empath is declared do not spend Psionic resource or guild cards
+- if Empath is declared do not spend Psionic resource or Guild cards
-- if Seeker is declared do not spend Relic resources or guild cards, UNLESS securing a Relic card
+- if Seeker is declared do not spend Relic resources or Guild cards, UNLESS securing a Relic card

 ## Resources